Thursday, August 16, 2012

 Directions

 -Roast the garlic as follows: wrap the whole head (unpeeled) in tin foil and then bake at 400 F for 30 minutes.
 Remove and open the tin foil package.
-Once cool, the individual bulbs of garlic squeeze out very easily.
+Once cool, the individual bulbs of garlic squeeze out very easily.-Blend garlic, tofu, oil, and seasonings until smooth.

 -Mix with pasta, sun-dried tomatoes, and greens (spinach, peas, etc).
 Place in baking dish.